ovinc/aquasol/README.md

 (8) Tang, I. N., Munkelwitz, H. R. & Wang, N. *Water activity measurements with single suspended droplets: The NaCl-H2O and KCl-H2O systems.* Journal of Colloid and Interface Science 114, 409–415 (1986).

 (9) McKee, C. B., *An Accurate Equation for the Electrolytic Conductivity of Potassium Chloride Solutions*.
 J Solution Chem 38, 1155-1172 (2009).

+(10) Tang, I. N. & Munkelwitz, H. R. Simultaneous Determination of Refractive Index and Density of an Evaporating Aqueous Solution Droplet.
+Aerosol Science and Technology 15, 201–207 (1991).

 Constants